These Guys Are Out to Cheat You

 - An investment banker who talked up a company he was bringing public by merging it into a shell corporation of a defunct retailer.
 Biotech is tough enough when you have honest people trying to do honest work.
 What do you think the likelihood of success is for a company whose only way of getting funding is to merge into the shell corporation of a bankrupt retailer?
 My guess is this company is not the one that’s going to cure cancer.

-- Newsletter writers incredulous that I don't buy the stocks I write about first in order to benefit from the move that the stocks sometimes make after I recommend them.
-(The Oxford Club has a strict policy that its editors are not allowed to write about anything they own.)
+- Newsletter writers incredulous that I don’t buy the stocks I write about first in order to benefit from the move that the stocks sometimes make after I recommend them.
+(My organization has a strict policy that its editors are not allowed to write about anything they own.)

 - A CEO who blew so much smoke up my skirt that I wasn’t sure if he was trying to pitch his company or date me.

 Don’t get me wrong, it wasn’t all bad.
 There are still some great companies like Novartis (NYSE: NVS) and Roche Holding (OTC BB: RHHBY) in the big-cap pharma space doing great things.

 I also came away very optimistic about the future after seeing the work of small- and mid-cap biotechs like OvaScience (Nasdaq: OVAS), GW Pharmaceuticals (Nasdaq: GWPH) and Alnylam (Nasdaq: ALNY).

 The point is that biotech can be a tough game.
 The companies have to prove their drugs are safe and effective and can pass the regulatory process, and after all that there is no guarantee that the drugs will be a commercial success.

 If you’re going to speculate in the space and you’re not an expert yourself, be sure you’re using a qualified guide, whether it’s me or someone else.
 There are too many man-eating investment bankers, analysts and newsletter writers out there waiting to take advantage of your optimism.